glassyeyedfish/ray-caster/LOG.md

 ### 2024-02-24
 - Started on the new ray-casting algorithm

+### 2024-02-25
+- Finished buggy implementation of new ray-casting algorithm

 ## To-do
 - Collision between player and walls
 - New ray-casting algorithm